aefarrell/aefarrell.github.io/_posts/2024-10-28-relief_valve_sizing.md

 $$ W = K A G $$

-where $W$ is the mass flow-rate, $K$ is a capacity correction, $A$ is the flow area, and $G$ the theoretical (friction-less) mass flux through the valve.
+where $W$ is the required mass flow-rate, $K$ is a capacity correction, $A$ is the theoretical flow area, and $G$ the frictionless) mass flux through the valve.
 Valves are sized based on the theoretical flow area.

 The general process is as follows: